boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 For the inverted index we need in effect a large map of string to integer arrays, representing a word and which documents have it.
 Thats the bare minimum to work, but for Go large maps with strings are the devil causing high GC pauses.

 So lets assume there is a "free" mapping of strings to integers somewhere allowing us to use a integer for the words.
-We can worry about implementation later.
-Lets also assume we have less than 4 billion terms so we can use a 32 bit integer to save some space.
+We don't but for the moment while working things out lets assume so.
+Lets also assume we have less than 4 billion terms (I think Bing/Google have something like 10 billion) so we can use a 32 bit integer to save some space.
 However we do want to know what the count of each term is so lets add that too.

 So we end up with a map of 32 bit ints to a struct containing a 32 bit int (we have 300 million documents we might need to store so easily less that 4 billion) which gives us the following,